Questions

 The U.S. has 104 old-generation nukes up and running and perhaps 35 more large old-generation nukes about to be built.
 We are going to have large old-generation reactors running for the remainder of this century producing large amounts of nuclear waste.
 That makes the idea of a large fleet of smaller, nuclear waste-consuming reactors, which incidentally, will be producing a huge amount of additional cheap electricity, a very good thing.

-Bottom line: I favor not building any more reactors that make nuclear waste.
+Bottom line: I favor not building any more reactors that make "slightly used" nuclear waste.
 I personally would rather see a large fleet of small new-generation PRISM nuclear waste burners than a small fleet of large, new old-generation nukes that continue to emit what the world has come to call "Nuclear Waste".
-The PRISMs would never run out of fuel because, if need be, they should run on a blend of fresh diluted with inert to emulate waste.
+The PRISMs would never run out of fuel because, if need be, they could run on a blend of fresh, diluted with inert to emulate waste.

 3. If you have time, could you react to this assessment from the Union of Concerned Scientists regarding nuclear energy?